14 Network Security Tools and Techniques to Know

 13. Web security

-Including security tools, hardware, policies and more, web security is a blanket term to describe the network security measures businesses take to ensure safe web use when connected to an internal network.
+Including security tools, hardware, policies, and more, web security is a blanket term to describe the network security measures that ensure safe web use when connected to an internal network.
 This helps prevent web-based threats from using browsers as access points to get into the network.

 14. Wireless security